Monday, June 14, 2021

 From the Lycoming, the tourist with his car can start out any morning, north, south, east or west.
 It really makes no difference, since all roads and scenery here are most beautiful and not equaled by any other part of the state.

 A trip north, up the Lycoming creek is unusually good.
 Winding back and forth over this great road way you reach bridge No. 2.
-Look over to the left on the little knoll and you will see a magnificent clump of trees.
+[Note - this is roughly in the vicinity of Heshbon Park along Lycoming Creek Rd] Look over to the left on the little knoll and you will see a magnificent clump of trees.
 Such specimens, such colorings and shadings!
 And on the high hill you will see the "Lone Sentinel" standing way up there with his few limbs reaching out as if in prayer recalling to one the beautiful poem of Joyce Kilmer.
 Then, just down, along the creek, lies a big oak tree "General Pershing."
 The old pioneers said it was a place where the Indians of long ago sat and smoked their pipes.

 Hepburnville ,one of the old towns of the state, is next.
 It was a village years ago and is still a village.
 Here is an island which was built many years ago by those little "never-get-tired" animals, the beavers.
 In the village an old and odd building still stands.
 It was used as a hotel in the days of the overland stages.